laag poreus haar - bij krullen

 Don't panic.

-Porosity isn't an exact science, and sometimes you even have different porosities on one head — the tips can be more porous than the base.
+Porosity is not an exact science, and sometimes you even have different porosities on one head, the ends can be higher porosity than your roots.

-It's still a bit of trial and error (and yes, that's perfectly normal).
+It remains a bit of trial and error (and yes, that's completely normal).

-But if your hair doesn't absorb moisture quickly, dries slowly, and products just sit on top — then you're probably a member of the Low Porosity Curly Hair Club .
+But if your hair doesn't absorb moisture quickly, dries slowly, and products just sit on top of it, then you're probably a member of the Low Porosity Curls Club.

 And let's be honest... we've all read something in a Facebook group that made us think, "Huh?"

 So don't believe everything you read there.
-Because no, your hair doesn't spontaneously become "medium porous" just because someone says so.
+Because no, your hair doesn't spontaneously become "medium porosity" just because someone says so.
 Your hair isn't a Pokémon that evolves after three washes.

-Low porosity hair requires gentleness, warmth, and lightweight products.
+Low porosity hair requires gentleness, warmth, and light products.

-With the right approach, hydration truly penetrates the hair, allowing you to enjoy shiny, bouncy curls without them feeling heavy.
+With the right approach, hydration truly penetrates, and you can enjoy shiny, bouncy curls without them feeling heavy.

-Use our Amazing Curls line smartly and tailored to your hair — and you'll find that even the most tightly closed hair cuticles will eventually give in a little.
+Use our Amazing Curls line smartly and tailored to your hair, and you'll find that even the most closed cuticles eventually give in a little.